To DRIP or not to DRIP, is that the question?

 - DRIPs are easy to set-up for my TFSA, RRSP and other accounts – by making one phone call to my discount brokerage institution.

 Depending on your financial situation and long-term goals, DRIPs may or may not be for you.
 Regardless, I think they are definitely worth understanding as an investor.
 You look into more, find out what you’re missing or revisit why you’re not using them.
 There is no right answer here but you can’t improve, change or mature as an investor if you don’t know what you don’t know.

-DRIPs are also available for your mutual funds (if you still own them) and ETFs as well.
-That’s another post for another day but you can read more about DRIPping with Claymore ETFs in particular, here.
+DRIPs are also available for your mutual funds (if you still own them) and ETFs as well but that’s another post for another day.
 The principle for mutual funds and ETFs remains the same though – reinvest distributions over time; dollar cost averaging and compounding hard at work for you so you don’t have to work someday.
 I think that sounds pretty good.

 This last sentence made me recall something Benjamin Franklin did and said regarding the miracle of compound interest.

 When Franklin died in 1790, he left a gift of $5,000 to each of his two favourite cities, Boston and Philadelphia.
 After 200 years, in 1991, those cities received the balance – which had compounded to approximately $20 million for each city.
 As Franklin used to describe the benefits of compounding: